 HISTSIZE variable.
 It will probably be fewer at this point:

-We can truncate the output by specifying a number after the command.
-For instance, if we want to only see the last 5 commands typed, we can type:
+You can truncate the output by specifying a number after the command.
+For instance, if you want to only return the last 5 commands that were executed, you can type:

 cd by typing:

 Output33 cd Pictures/ 37 cd ..
 39 cd Desktop/ 61 cd /usr/bin/ 68 cd 83 cd /etc/ 86 cd resolvconf/ 90 cd resolv.conf.d/